 Similarly, Huey Laforet.
 The amount of regard he has for human life is determined by how much scientific knowledge they provide.

 Ladd Russo, believe it or not, does have some set of values.
 It can best be described as thus: Life is fleeting, and people are liable to die at any moment.
 People who don't understand this need to be taught through direct experience - aka dying.

 Elmer C. Albatross's moral axis doesn't take into account things like "good" or "evil".
 All he cares about is happiness.
 Seeing other people happy makes him happy, though he doesn't actually care about the people.
 This makes him a bonafide sociopath with a mindset so alien and disturbing that it terrifies the Big Bad.

 Black Hanekawa chides Koyomi from Bakemonogatari for thinking he can befriend or empathize with so-called "oddities" such as itself.
 Koyomi frequently repeats that oddities should not be hated for what they do because they're only doing what is natural for them.

-While there are plenty of fans that would love to simply write him off as evil, Mayuri Kurotsuchi of Bleach appears to operate on this standard.
-Mayuri is the ultimate scientist of the series, lacking his good counterpart Urahara's morality and his Evil Counterpart Szayel or Aizen's god complex; all that matters to Mayuri are results, and as such he doesn't seem to see any sort of hypocrisy in torturing Quincies to death as a form of study and then healing the last remaining one years later to show his new medicine works perfectly.
+Bleach: Mayuri is the ultimate scientist of the series, lacking his good counterpart Urahara's morality and his Evil Counterpart Szayel or Aizen's god complex.
+All that matters to Mayuri are results; he doesn't seem to see any sort of hypocrisy in torturing Quincies to death as a form of study and then healing the last remaining one years later to show his new medicine works perfectly.
 He abuses his daughter, but from his own perspective this is because he knows for a fact his creation can handle it and people protesting how he treats Nemu are questioning the quality of her design.
 Szayel raping and nearly killing Nemu to save himself from death doesn't appear to bother Mayuri (he can just "fix" her later), but he expresses utter contempt for him once he hears Szayel proclaiming himself a perfect being; perfection would be the death of scientific innovation, after all, and no man of science should view that as desirable.